Where Some Ideas Are Stranger Than Others...

 Please bear in mind that this is not a reflection of the behaviour or documentation of the wayback machine's criteria for archiving sites.
 In that case, once the captures are by the wayback machine instead, its FAQ provides some helpful information.
 The FAQ is quite clear first of all that only publicly available sites are archived, which makes sense.
 A robot hardly has time to deal with passwords and so on in the particular context of a not-for profit archiving project.
 Another key point is that more crawls are done of a given site if it has been linked to by other sites, so in this case it is clear that the more other sites link to the Moonspeaker, the more often it is likely to be crawled.
 The FAQ also states that the number of crawls does not reflect the number of site updates.
 Based just on the 10 crawls carried out in 2016 on the Moonspeaker, it appears that there are at least three other crawl types involved here: Web Wide, domain Survey, and HackerNews, all of which appear to be part of the internet archive's overall activities.

 The later version of textwrangler introduced a more common interface approach these days, the document drawer.
 I kept using it right into 2009, when the Moonspeaker finally underwent a serious and long overdue major redesign, illustrated below.
 There's a lot going on that follows up at last on things like actually indicating when the last update was and the like.
 The late version of textwrangler facilitated many changes such as auto-updating using scripting and insertion of code snippets.
 Prior to the completion of the 2009 redesign, one thing I had begun to appreciate was that the splash page actually hid more than it revealed.
 This reflected more than the section labels, which were only so helpful, although this is still a common failing of websites today and still something meant to encourage people to look around.
 There's simply no simple way to feature or even reveal new postings without redoing the entire layout each time.
 I had also painted myself into a template corner by late 2008, because I effectively had a different template for each major section.
 That way madness lies, even with the help of an expensive content management system.
 It's bad for making new pages and worse for visitors who can never be quite sure where the site navigation is going to be or how the information is going to appear on the screen.
 The importance of not having the site look completely different from moment to moment became much clearer to me in 2008 because that was also the first year that I stumbled over an A-B test being run by amazon.com.
 One day the clunky but familiar interface was there, the next day it wasn't, and the day after that it was back again.
 Since this was a site I shopped on, and web-based fraud was a growing risk, such changes made me a very nervous potential customer.
 Sure, the Moonspeaker doesn't sell anything, but that doesn't counter the point that a site that varies unexpectedly puts visitors off.
-(Since then amazon.com has become so irredeemable horrible on so many levels, from site design to business practices, that I have stopped using it.)
+(Since then amazon.com has become so irredeemably horrible on so many levels, from site design to business practices, that I have stopped using it.)

 But now let's have a look at the 2009 redesign proper.
 It's a big one, and should look pretty familiar.
 At long last, the splash page is gone for good, first of all.
 There are some nice easy update parts, and a good semi-regular changing feature for the front page.
 This is also when stylesheets truly came to the Moonspeaker, as well as several other background changes most folks never see related to the advent of xml and the later html4 standard.
 All this before w3c began to advocate for digital rights management and it still seemed like the flash player was a safe thing to use.
 The layout is still a bit crufty and busy, especially the grey-scale bar at the bottom and the unnecessary extra labels, but this is definitely much better than before.
 This is also the "geneva" era in terms of the default site font.
 I admit, there is no real excuse for inflicting that font on those with no defence from it at the time, except for the fact that I hated helvetica then and hate it now.
 I'm not too much of a fan of arial either.
 I found geneva less objectionable due to its greater apparent width, which kept the text from looking too cramped.
 Stylesheets were in but the guidelines for web typography were still in their infancy, making it hard to keep things looking decent in multiple screen sizes.
 That said, I had already given up designing for 480 by 680 pixel screen sizes by then because I literally hadn't seen any for years except on machines that couldn't handle images when browsing the web anyway.

 Unfortunately 2009 was also a crisis year in terms of editing and managing the Moonspeaker's content.
 By early april of that year, a new version of textwrangler had been released, and I had updated without a second thought, only to discover a terrifying bug had manifested.
 Somehow changes were being lost when I switched between documents, which destroyed an entire evening's work.
 My notes from the time briefly describe a bug report from barebones software which came down to a memory management problem triggered by a similarly timed macos system update.
 So began my sojourn in the world of emacs, a world as fascinating as it was infuriating.
 Text editors are like operating systems, programs that people once engaged in holy wars on the web about.
 Things are a bit calmer now.
-This particular screen grab is from aquamacs rather than plain emacs, though either runs under macos easily enough, and plain emacs is already installed anyway.
+This particular screen grab is from aquamacs rather than plain emacs, though either runs under macos easily enough, and plain emacs is already installed anyway (but the default install is usually a very old version because it is not updated with the system).
 However, emacs keybindings are a nightmare for a longtime mac keyboard touch typist, though I still have altering them in plain emacs in mind as an exercise for learning more about the lisp programming language.
 That is pretty much the only difference between the two versions of emacs, as you can see for yourself if you like.
 It is well worth digging around in emacs to see what's there.
 According to legend, there are hackers who open an emacs session and never use any other program for the day because it includes games, an email viewer, and a calendar application among many other things besides the basic text editor.
 It certainly reflects its origins in the time before the notion of a graphical user interface got loose.
 Nevertheless, as soon as the textwrangler bug was well and truly gone, I switched back and stuck with it until well into 2014.
 A quiet addition to the Moonspeaker in 2010 was an rss feed, something I had wanted for quite awhile but then had to spend far too much time reverse engineering and standards hunting before it was finally working consistently in 2012.
 The rss documentation is so frustrating that eventually I wrote up my own short guide on how to build a feed by hand.
 It's quite doable.

 The 2013 era Moonspeaker included a light website redesign, including implementation of the by then existent web typography guidelines.
 Besides providing a couple of alternative stylesheets, I also changed font philosophies and stopped trying to enforce specific fonts.
 It's a fool's errand on one hand, but also understandable that so many web designers got caught up on it.
 The nature of the web as a medium took considerable time to get used to, especially the lack of control that its more fluid nature dictates.
 A nice feature that became truly standard fare across web browsers at this time is the tooltip or title, which could now be applied to any html tag.
 It's a small way of adding interactivity to a website, yet it is also a wonderfully non-intrusive one.
 It's a shame the capture didn't manage to catch the image with the featured thoughtpiece, but then again, the front page of the Moonspeaker today is evidence enough that images have become more prominent on the site.
 As a regular feature, thoughtpieces actually predate this view of the Moonspeaker, although they were rather thin on the ground for awhile.
 These days I try to make sure a new one appears each week.
 The Random Site of the Week feature became a bit of a bear to deal with for awhile due to the impact of blogging and the associated linking practices between blogs.
 This corresponded with some interesting changes in search engine philosophy led by google, shifting to favouring similar results and pushing different but related items much further down the list.
 2013 is also the first year a fancy spammer tried to convince me to post ads on the Moonspeaker, which was quite funny.